Overview#

 The

-parameters.If no records are successfully imputed or altered by the procedure, then
+outdatatable always contains variables specified by theunit_idandbyparameters.If no records are successfully imputed or altered by the procedure, then

-is empty.
+outdatais empty.
 No error will occur.

 Status flags and files#